Cristiana Chamorro, MA

 Susan Dix Lyons, MA

 Susan Dix Lyons (Founder and Co-Chair) is a social entrepreneur, former journalist and founder of Clínica Verde.
-She is also Co-Founder and Design Director of The Better Lab, a venture under the auspices of UCSF that uses design to study and fix healthcare challenges.
+She is currently President and CEO of St. Helena Hospital Foundation, and also Co-Founder and Advisor of The Better Lab, a venture under the auspices of UCSF that uses design to study and fix healthcare challenges.
 Susan began her career in journalism as a reporter for the Tico Times in San Jose, Costa Rica, and later moved to Tampa, where she worked for 9 years at an urban newsweekly, starting as an editorial assistant, then working as a writer, editorial manager, Managing Editor, Editor, and Publisher.
 She’s done communications consulting for various businesses, and is a contributor to the perspective series on the San Francisco affiliate of NPR.
 Susan has been awarded the Level Playing Field Award by the Athena Society in Tampa and an Outstanding Achievement Award from the Society of Professional Journalists.
 She holds a B.A. from American University in Washington, D.C., and an M.A. in Art History from the University of California, Davis, with a focus on contemporary public architecture and the U.S. government’s Design Excellence program, and attended the Executive Program in Social Entrepreneurship at Stanford Graduate School of Business.
 In 2014 Susan was honored as an Unsung Hero of Compassion by the 14th Dalai Lama for her work with Clínica Verde.
 In 2014-2015, she served as a Fellow and Lecturer at Stanford University’s Hasso Plattner Institute of Design (the d.school).